Do I need to take lots of additional courses to participate in the Honors Program?

 Do I have to commit to completing the entire program?

 For a designation of Honors Program Scholar, you must complete 6.5 units of Honors courses with a grade of B or better, including a research component via Honors Independent Research and/or an Honors Interdisciplinary Seminar.
+An Honors Program Global Scholar meets these requirements and completes a credit-bearing Study Abroad experience.

 If you complete four units of Elmhurst College Honors course credit with at least one Honors course at the 300/400 level with a grade of B or better, you'll be designated an Honors Program Member upon graduation.